JayUnitTest/JayPortfolioProject/readme.md

 create the portfolio.
 This is because a portfolio although needs to demonstrate ability, i also did not want to make it overly complex.
 In the future, i will consider updating this to correctly display my ability as it develops.

 # MORE UPDATES SOON
+- placeholders will be replaced with actual projects